 Technically, electric energy starts as potential energy, measured in volts.
 When switched on, an electric circuit generates power.
 We measure power by combining how much electric energy is transferred and how fast the transfer happens (in joules per second, or watts).
 Most circuits transform the electric energy into mechanical or some other form of energy.

 A watt (or kilowatt, megawatt, gigawatt, or terawatt) expresses how much electricity can be generated at a specific moment by a power plant, or how much is needed to power something (like a light bulb).
 We rate power plants in watts (or, more likely, kilowatts, megawatts, or gigawatts) to indicate the maximum amount of power a plant can put out at a given point in time.
-The (soon-to-be) largest solar PV power plant in the world has a rating of 379 megawatts, and the smallest US nuclear plant has a capacity of 502 MW.
+The largest solar PV power plant in the world has a rating of 2 gigawatts, and the smallest US nuclear plant has a capacity of 502 MW.
 The largest single nuclear plants are three times that size, while nuclear stations go up to about 8,000 MW, or 8 GW (7 reactors).
-Three Gorges Dam (hydroelectric) in China is the largest electric power plant in the world, with a 22,500 MW (22.5 GW) electricity generation capacity.
+Three Gorges Dam (hydroelectric) in China is currently the largest electric power plant in the world, with a 22,500 MW (22.5 GW) electricity generation capacity.

 A few related definitions are helpful.
 Amps = Amount of electricity flowing, Volts = Strength of electricity flowing, Watts is Amps times Volts to show total working capacity of that electricity.
 Some appliances only list amps and volts, so understanding this equation can help you determine how much wattage an appliance will use.
 The most common line voltage in the USA is 120 volts (V).
 Some exceptions are dryers that require more voltage.
 These use 220 V and have a larger plug and outlet.

 - The difference between energy and electricity is fundamental to understanding conversion efficiency.